How to Distribute and Promote your Podcast in 2025

 Broadcasting with Ausha 🚀

-Adding your podcast to iTunes
+Adding your Podcast to Spotify

 Let’s start with “the place to be” a.k.a iTunes.
 The Apple platform represents a large part of podcasting audiences.
 Moreover, if you’re present on iTunes, your podcast will automatically be referenced in the catalog of Apple’s “Podcast” application.
 An application which is natively installed on all iPhones.